History, tourist information, and nearby accommodation

 HERITAGE HIGHLIGHTS: Medieval tower vaulting and roof bosses

-Sometime around 681 AD King Ethelred of Mercia granted estates at Pershore to Bishop Oswald of Worcester to establish a monastery.
-The monastic community was living at Pershore by 689 AD.
+Sometime around AD 681, King Ethelred of Mercia granted estates at Pershore to Bishop Oswald of Worcester to establish a monastery.
+The monastic community was living at Pershore by AD 689.

 In 972 King Edgar confirmed the abbey's charter but shortly afterwards the monks adopted the Benedictine Rule.
 But all was not plain sailing, for Earl Alfhere seized a large portion of the abbey lands.
 These lands were much later granted by Edward the Confessor to endow Westminster Abbey.

-The abbey survived until the Reformation, and was one of the last major monasteries to be dissolved by Henry VIII.
-Most of the monastic buildings were pulled down, and the stone sold for building material.
-The abbey church would have followed suit, but the parishioners of Pershore came up with £400 to buy the monk's quire to serve as their parish church.
+The abbey survived until the Reformation and was one of the last major monasteries to be dissolved by Henry VIII.
+Most of the monastic buildings were pulled down, and the stone was sold for building material.
+The abbey church would have followed suit, but the parishioners of Pershore came up with 400 pounds to buy the monk's quire to serve as their parish church.

 The north transept collapsed in 1686, so a heavy buttress had to be built to support the tower.
 Another major rebuilding took place in the Victorian period, supervised by George Gilbert Scott, who removed the belfry flor to expose the traceried panelling that is one of the abbey's most beautiful features.

 Despite the fact that the church we see today is only a small part of the original medieval building, the Abbey is blessed with a wonderful array of historic features, including some of the most attractive Early English vaulting of any parish church in England.
 The Norman font is beautifully carved, and in very good condition considering that it was thrown out of the church in 1840 and used for many years as a cattle trough.